-CAD Operator, TCC (CP41)
+CAD OPERATOR, TCC (CP41)

-Program Description: All of the courses in the CAD Operator TCC program are embedded in the Drafting Technology diploma and degree programs.
+All of the courses in the CAD Operator TCC program are embedded in the Drafting Technology diploma and degree programs.
 The CAD Operator TCC program endows students with the prospect to continue on the career pathway toward advancement in the drafting profession.
 Additionally, the program provides opportunities to upgrade present knowledge and skills or to retrain in drafting practices and software.
 This TCC could also serve if needed as an exit point for high school dual enrolled students needing a point of exit for employment purposes.

-criteria.
-Click for Entrance Score Requirements.
-630
+Entrance Requirements: Refer to Admissions criteria.
+Click for Entrance Score Requirements. %38